If you're a financial crime compliance specialist working for a consultancy, now could be the right time to move to an in-house role.

 Over the past 12 months we have seen banks looking for financial crime compliance specialists with a background working for a consultancy.

-“Professionals in consultancies who specialise in due diligence or business intelligence can expect a salary increase of up to 20% in their base salary when they make the move in-house, as well as gaining the opportunity to develop their skills and experience with leading financial firms,” said Jessica Hodson, manager for financial crime compliance recruitment at Robert Walters.
+“Professionals in consultancies who specialise in due diligence or business intelligence can expect a salary increase of up to 20% in their base salary when they make the move in-house, as well as gaining the opportunity to develop their skills and experience with leading financial firms,” said Lewis Roman, Senior Consultant for financial crime compliance recruitment at Robert Walters.

 For those keen to make a move to an in-house financial crime compliance role, there are several aspects of your experience that you need to highlight in your CV to help ensure your skills and experience match your potential employer's needs.